Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 If this player, by the end of the round, has managed to capture all four cards of the Triplet's month, then they are paid 1 *kan* by each opponent.

-> Sometimes, a *liability* rule is applied: If one of the opponents willingly placed the final month card on the field to be captured, then that opponent pays 2 *kan*, and the other pays nothing.
+> Sometimes, a *liability* rule is applied: If one of the opponents willingly placed the final month card on the field to be captured, and the player aiming for the *diving* bonus captures it on their very next turn, then that opponent pays 2 *kan*, and the other pays nothing.<br><br>This does not apply if the opponent played that card on their final turn (since they have no choice in the matter).
 {.is-info}

 ### Escape